Why RBI has been overestimating future inflation

 RBI now expects inflation to be 4.7-5.1% in the first half of FY19 from an earlier projection of 5.1%-5.6%.
 For the second half, it expects inflation to be at 4.4%, down from an earlier projection of 4.5%-4.6%.
 This is surprising as the central bank highlighted all upside risks to inflation in its latest MPC review.
 Predicting inflation is very difficult both in the long run and short run.
 The closer RBI’s expectation of future inflation is to actual inflation, the more effective the monetary policy transmission will be.
 With volatility in food and oil prices set to continue, it won’t get any easier for RBI going forward.

-Mumbai-based corporate economists
+Mumbai-based corporate economists.
+Views are personal.